Guide to Buying the Perfect Picture Mount

 Multi-layered Picture Mounts

-Example of layered picture mounts with white and grey.
+Example of double mounts with two layers.

 Mountslips